jmschp/arduino_101/03-prototyping.md

 ## Jumper wires

-We have several types of jumper wires, I list some of the most commons below, although thare are several others.
+We have several types of jumper wires, I list some of the most commons below, although there are several others.

 Jumper wires male to male